GAM-team/GAM/wiki/Authorization.md

 gam print projects admin admin@domain.com
 ```

-## Authorize a super admin to create projects
+## Authorize a user to create projects
-If you try to create a project and get an error saying that the admin you specified is not authorized to create projects,
+If you try to create a project and get an error saying that the user you specified is not authorized to create projects,
 perform these steps and then retry the create project command.

 * Login as an existing super admin at console.cloud.google.com